swistach/swistach/README.md

 ### Hi there 👋

 Thank you for visiting my profile.
-I used that nickname (@swistach) for a while, but "show must go on", and someday I decided to change my nickname to @mrpiotr-dev.
+I used that nickname (@swistach) for a while, but "show must go on", and someday I decided to change my nickname to [@mrpiotr-dev](https://github.com/mrpiotr-dev).
+Visit me there!